 Won't it be much harder for teachers to have a greater range of ages in their classes?
-Due to staggered enrolments on a child's 5th birthday, there has always been a range of at least 12 - 14 months in any classroom.
-In New Zealand, teachers group students according to their ability, typically for maths and literacy.
+Due to staggered enrolments on a child's 5th birthday there has always been a range of at least 12 - 14 months in any classroom.
+New Zealand teachers ability group for maths and literacy.
 They also "flexi group" for specific needs.

-Are children "held back" if they are one of the older students in the multi-level class?
-Teachers assess individual students.
-Groups are then based on need or ability "stage not age" e.g. A Year 6 student may be at the end of Level 2 for writing but a Year 5 student may be at Level 3.
+Are children "held back" if they are one of the older students in the multi level class?

+Teachers assess individual students, groups are then based on need or ability "stage not age" e.g. A Year 6 student may be at the end of Level 2 for writing but a Year 5 student may be Level 3.